SpoOkyMagician/spookys_theme/README.md

 I would like to thank the SM5 Developers Team for putting up with me with my questions/frustrations/etc on the IRC...
 Especially Kyzentun.
 Doubt I would of finished this without him...
 Shoutout to Jousway as well.
 (Shown me a better way to code my sorting icons.)
+Also, shout out to Prim and Leo for some assistance as well.

 Here are a few screenshots you can view of the theme: